naja-js/naja/README.md

 - **start:** This event is dispatched right after the request is sent.
 It has the following properties:
     - `request: Promise`, a Promise that resolves or rejects when the request is completed,
     - `xhr: XMLHttpRequest`, the XHR object.
+- **abort:** This event is dispatched if the request is aborted.
+Aborting the request does not trigger error handling because it is not an error per se, but it might be useful to react to it.
+This event has the following properites:
+    - `xhr: XMLHttpRequest`, the aborted XHR object.
 - **success:** This event is dispatched when the request successfully finishes.
 It has the following properties:
     - `xhr: XMLHttpRequest`, the XHR object,
     - `response: Object`, the parsed response payload.